discharge throughout the menstrual cycle - what colour is yours?

 It’s time to talk about discharge.
 Discharge normally refers to cervical mucus but can also be made up of day-old sperm and vaginal lubrication or arousal fluid too.
 Discharge changes throughout the menstrual cycle and getting to know your discharge can help you understand what’s happening to your body at any given time.
-We’re big champions of reminding you that there’s no such thing as a ‘normal vagina’, because everyone’s body is different, but when it comes to cervical mucus, there is discharge you wanna see and discharge you don’t.
-If you’re just beginning to learn about discharge, we recommend you read this first to find out the difference between happy-vagina discharge and sad-vagina discharge.
+We’re big champions of reminding you that there’s no such thing as a 'normal vagina' because everyone’s body is different, but when it comes to cervical mucus, there is discharge you wanna see and discharge you don’t.

 Now, super fast menstrual cycle recap for those in the back: the menstrual cycle can be split up into four phases.
 Phase one is menstruation – that’s the bleeding bit.
 Next comes the follicular phase, and it’s when your hormones are on the rise and the lining of the womb is thickening.
 The ovulatory phase occurs mid-cycle and is when you’re at your most fertile and an egg is released ready to be fertilised by a sperm.
 The luteal phase is the last ten or so days of your cycle and is when all your reproductive hormones start to plummet and your body is preparing for your period.